gracebodur/gracebodur/README.md

 #### About Me 👧 <a name="about"></a>

 Hi.
 I'm Grace and I am a full stack/ front-end web developer based in North Carolina.
-I mostly code using HTML, CSS, Javascript, JQuery, React, Node, and Express, and SQL with PostgreSQL.
+I mostly code using HTML, CSS, Bootstrap, Tailwind CSS, Styled Components, Javascript, jQuery, React, Node, and Express, and SQL with PostgreSQL.
 I also do unit and integration testing with Jest, Enzyme, Supertest, Chai, and Mocha.
 If what you need is not what I listed, still try asking me anyway.

 I also enjoy arts and crafts, cooking, the outdoors and sometimes I try gardening too!